cyoki/IoTLab/lab1/README.md

 </p>

-The pins layout are on the back of the ESP32 board:
+The pin layout is on the back of the ESP32 board：

 <p align="center">
   <img src="img/fig2.png" height="250">